karmihkr/Sayohat/docs/quality-attributes/quality-attribute-scenarios.md

 **Environment:** Stable internet connection during user registration and ride creation
 **Response:** System successfully communicates with Telegram and Yandex.Maps to authenticate and display routes
-**Response Measure:** 95% success rate for API responses < 2 seconds; fallback displayed on failure
+**Response Measure:** 95% success rate for API responses < 2 seconds; fallback displayed on failure **Testing:** Integration tests using mocks for Telegram API and Yandex.Maps SDK

 ---